Auroville Dental Centre

 • Ø Health is the goal or absence of need of care.

-Proprioception is the feel of positions and movements within the body eyes closed.
+Proprioception is the feel of positions and movements within the body when the eyes are closed.
 It is common to all human beings and optimizes the use of the body of the performer for the best accuracy.

 • break linguistic barriers,